Service | Invited Talks | Academic Research | Undergraduate Research | Teaching

 Teaching

-During my undergraduate years, I served as a teaching assistant (TA) for 12 courses, predominantly in the field of computer architecture.
-In my senior year, I managed our Microprocessor Systems Laboratory at Sharif, which was the only resource for undergraduates seeking FPGA boards, MCUs, and processors faster than the basic 8051.
+During my undergraduate studies in electrical engineering, I served as a teaching assistant (TA) for 12 courses, mainly in computer architecture.
+In my senior year, I managed the Microprocessor Systems Laboratory at Sharif, the only resource available to undergraduates for Altera and Xilinx FPGA boards, MCUs, and processors faster than 8051.

-While pursuing my PhD at Georgia Tech, I worked as a TA for 3 courses and taught an advanced course in computer organization (a senior-level course in computer architecture) as the primary instructor for two consecutive summers.
-Below are the websites of these courses.
+While pursuing my PhD at Georgia Tech, I served as a TA for three courses and taught an advanced senior-level course in computer architecture as the primary instructor for two consecutive summers.
+The websites for these courses are listed below.

 - Summer 2020: Instructor, Georgia Tech, CS4290 Advanced Computer Organization